colobrodo/car-race/report.md

 ### Tesselation
 Immediately after the vertex shader is an optional phase called tesselation, where you can use three stages to divide existing faces into more detailed ones composed of multiple vertices.
-The first shader is the 'Tesselation Control Shader', which allows you to control how much your geometry is tesselated.
+The first shader is the `Tesselation Control Shader`, which allows you to control how much your geometry is tesselated.
-After that you have the `Tesselation Primitive Generator', whose purpose is to create the intermediate points.
+After that you have the `Tesselation Primitive Generator`, whose purpose is to create the intermediate points.
-These intermediate points are expressed in uv coordinates, the `hull shader' is what actually translates them into homogeneous coordinates in clip space.
+These intermediate points are expressed in uv coordinates, the `hull shader` is what actually translates them into homogeneous coordinates in clip space.

 In the hull shader, I sample the texture from the depth buffer, calculate the displacement of the vertex and multiply this value by the height of the snow.
 Then I calculate the new position of the vertex by changing its y-axis to the height.